 distributor and the participant, available on its website under clause 6(1) of Schedule 12A.4 ("existing agreement").

-The distributor must, no later than 10 business days after the date on which the distributor makes its default distributor agreement available on its website, offer to contract with the participant on the terms set out in the default distributor agreement.
+The distributor must, no later than 10 business days after the date on which the distributor makes its default distributor agreement available on its website, provide the participant with the terms set out in the default distributor agreement.

 At any time before the default distributor agreement applies as a binding contract between the distributor and the participant under subclause (5), either the participant or the distributor may give the other party notice that the participant or distributor wishes to contract with the other party on the terms set out in the default distributor agreement.